 Madlen Ann Hanselman Matej

 VICTORIA — Madlen Ann Hanselman Matej, 39 of Victoria, passed away Sunday, August 8, 2021, after a courageous battle with cancer.
 Family and friends will gather for visitation, Sunday, August 15th 12:00PM to 2:00PM at Grace Funeral Home, 2401 Houston Hwy. in Victoria, a rosary will be prayed at 1:00PM.
 Funeral Mass will be at 10:00AM, Monday, August 16th at Our Lady of Lourdes Catholic Church, 105 N. Williams in Victoria.
-Burial will follow at the Tivoli Cemetery.
-Honoring Madlen, pallbearers will be Jared Hanselman, Josh Hanselman, Jason Hanselman, Alexander Garcia, Kevin Anderson, and Ricky Williams.
-Thoughts and memories may be shared online at www.gracefuneralhome.net
+Burial will follow at the Tivoli Cemetery. www.gracefuneralhome.net

 Sign A Guestbook